 Just as you would when choosing any new supplier, spend time checking out the reputation of your Language Service Provider.
 It’s always worth looking for objective reviews online or searching out testimonials rather than focusing only on their website.
 Client portfolio is another good indicator of the calibre of people who trust in their work.

 Not all translators are equal, all of the time.
-If your text is technical, legal or medical, for instance, you will be able to find specialist translators who are expert in this sort of interpretation.
+If your text is technical, legal or medical, for instance, you will be able to find specialist translators who are expert in this sort of translation.
 If there is any level of technicality or sector-specific terminology it’s always worth finding a specialist.

 At the same time, there are some other questions worth checking out, before you engage a translator – such as: